Terms and Conditions

 - All amounts payable by the Customer to us under this Agreement are exclusive of VAT.
 We will add such additional amounts as are chargeable by way of VAT to our invoices, and subject to such invoices being valid VAT invoices, the Customer will pay such additional amounts.

-- Except for the licenses granted in this clause 5, nothing in this Agreement will alter or create any interest in any Intellectual Property Rights.
+- Except for the licenses granted in clause 5 of this Agreement, nothing in this Agreement will alter or create any interest in any Intellectual Property Rights.

 - The Customer grants to us and other Students a royalty free, non-exclusive, non-transferable, irrevocable worldwide licence to use the Customer’s Intellectual Property Rights in the Student Materials solely to the extent to allow us to provide the Service to the Customer and the Students in accordance with the terms of this Agreement.
 For clarity, such use might include such matters as evaluations of the Student Materials by us and other Students.